zl4yy/micropython/ports/tiva_c/README.md

 ## Compute and display Mandelbrot set
 Uses the FPU unit of the micro controller to compute and display the Mandelbrot set.
-Currently display only works to the UART (serial) and LCD Nokia 5110.
+Currently display works to the UART (serial), LCD Nokia 5110 and ILI9488 TFT.
 Output settings can be changed in the source code.
+A sample python code with touchscreen is available in the code_py directory.
 Parameters for the tracing functions print_mandel and plot_mandel are:
 	- x start and stop for region (integer only)
 	- y start and stop for region (integer only)